Why I don't have a signature style (and why that's deliberate)

 I trained as an illustrator, then branched into graphic design, and that second training shaped how I approach every brief.
 Design is inherently audience-first.
 You're solving a visual problem for a specific person in a specific context.
 That thinking never left me.

-When I take on a new project, the first question I ask isn't what do I want to make?
+When I take on a project, the first question I ask isn't what do I want to make?
 It's what does this project actually need?

 What stays the same

-The quality of observation.
-A warmth in the atmosphere.
-Attention to the world-building details that make a scene feel inhabited rather than staged.
-And always, the relationship between image and story, the sense that the picture is doing real narrative work, not just decorating the page.
+Even when the style shifts completely, something consistent runs through all of it: the quality of observation, a warmth in the atmosphere, attention to the details that make a scene feel inhabited rather than staged, and always the sense that the image is doing real narrative work.

 Making work for no one in particular